weaveworks-guides/weave-net-legacy/weave-loadbalance/README.md

 Unlike Docker ‘ambassador links’, `weavedns` requires no code changes and it also works across hosts.

-See [Automatic Discovery with weavedns](http://docs.weave.works/weave/latest_release/weavedns.html) for information about how the weavedns service works.
+See [Discovering Containers with WeaveDNS](/documentation/net-1.5-weavedns) for information about how the weavedns service works.

-[Weave Automatic IP Address Management (IPAM)](http://docs.weave.works/weave/latest_release/ipam.html) automatically assigns any new containers a unique IP address across the network.
+[Weave Automatic IP Address Management (IPAM)](/documentation/net-1.5-ipam) automatically assigns any new containers a unique IP address across the network.
 With Weave IPAM you can add more containers to the network without having to worry about manually assigning each a unique IP.

 ####Checking the Weave Network